 I’m a mother of two, Samantha (Sam) and Alexandra (Alex), who are photocopies of me.

 No, we don’t have a “Clover” to complete the Totally Spies trio.
-However, we do have an Astro, a Twix, a Pepper, a Tiny and a Psssssssttt.
+However, we do have a Penny, a Twix, a Pepper and Pepper’s kittens and grandkittens.
+And there’s Mr. Turtle too.

 I am the wife of a guy who was nicknamed Speedy by his mother for reasons I may never comprehend.